unacast/pure-sdk-android/README.md

 The Android SDK is available for applications targeting API level 14 and above.
 Please note that BLE scanning is only available for users running on API level 18 and later.

 ### Dependencies
-The Android SDK uses the Google Awareness API 11.8.0 (play-services-awareness) to gather location data.
-The dependency is included in the package, but may be overriden by your application.
-Please note that version 11.6.0 or later is required.
+The Android SDK uses the Google Awareness API (play-services-awareness) to gather location data.
+The dependency is included in the package, but may be overriden by your application if already using a different version of the Play Services.
+Please note that version 9.6.0 or later is required.

-As the SDK is providing the possibility to target users in other contexts, it also relies on the AdvertisingId of the device.
-For this reason, the SDK also relies on Google Play Services Ads (play-services-ads).

-Both dependencies are a part of Google Play Services (com.google.android.gms), but only those two artifacts are included with the release too make it as small as possible.
+This dependency is part of Google Play Services (com.google.android.gms), but only the awareness artifact is included in the SDK.

 ### Installation